austinjhunt/bizbuysell-automation/README.md

 ## File Sources - Important

 When running with AWS Lambda, CSV files are not specified as file system paths, but are instead specified with Google Drive links.
 That is the only option for AWS Lambda execution.
 Upload the CSV to Google Drive, right click, Share, and use the "Anyone with the link can view" setting.
 Then, copy the link and provide that as the value for the single/multi_user_csv parameter.
-If you are using multi user mode, the CSVs referenced for each user in the multi user CSV (where columns are username,password,csv_link) also need to be Google Drive links with the same "Anyone with the link can view" permission.
+If you are using multi user mode, the CSVs referenced for each user in the multi user CSV (where columns are username,password,csv_path) also need to be Google Drive links with the same "Anyone with the link can view" permission.
 Taking the previous multi_user example:

 ```